radareorg/radare2-book/plugins.md

 ### Python

+At first, to be able to write a plugins in Python for radare2 you need to install r2lang plugin.
+If you're going to use Python 2, then use `r2pm -i lang-python2`, otherwise (and recommended) - install the Python 3 version: `r2pm -i lang-python2`.
 Note - in the following examples there are missing functions of the actual decoding for the sake of readability!